adobe/reactor-developer-docs/api/guides/filtering.md

 GET {ENDPOINT}?filter[{ATTRIBUTE_NAME_1}]={OPERATOR} {VALUE}&filter[{ATTRIBUTE_NAME_2}]={OPERATOR} {VALUE}
 ```

+{% alert info, Note %}
+If you specify the same attribute in multiple filters on the same request, then only the last provided filter for that attribute will be applied.
+{% endalert %}

 ## Appendix

 The following section contains additional information for working with filters in the Launch API.